Thucydides Trap: Origin

-The expression was inspired by the ancient Athenian historian and military commander Thucydides, and coined by the American political scientist Graham T. Allison around 2011.
-Based on an observation by Thucydides in his History of the Peloponnesian War that "it was the rise of Athens and the fear that this instilled in Sparta that made war inevitable", Allison used the term to describe a tendency towards war when a rising power (such as Athens) challenges the status of a ruling power (such as Sparta).
-Allison expanded this significantly in his 2017 book Destined for War, in which he argued that "China and the US are currently on a collision course for war".
+The expression was inspired by the ancient Athenian historian and military commander Thucydides (died c.
+400 BCE), used first in a speech by Herman Wouk in 1980, and then revived by the American political scientist Graham Allison around 2011.
+Wouk described the trap as a precedent for the 20th-century Cold War: You remember that Athens and Sparta were the two great adversaries, the 'superpowers' of the Greek world; that they had allied themselves to fight off and defeat a common enemy, Persia; and that after the victory their alliance fell apart in a cold war.Wouk lamented the recurrence of superpower rivalry, particularly in the nuclear age, but concluded that he found hope in two sources.
+First, he pointed backward in time from Thucydides to the Biblical age, and specifically to Isaiah's prophecy: And they will beat their swords into plowshares and their spears into pruning hooks, nation shall not lift up its sword against nation, nor will they learn war anymore.Second, Wouk pointed to the valor displayed by American and allied soldiers, such as Admiral Spruance, the namesake of his lecture, Jonathan Netanyahu, the leader of the Entebbe raid, and Walter "Butch" Williams, a Vietnam veteran and winner of five Distinguished Service Crosses, who perished in a carrier accident:In their deaths, I find embodied at once the sadness at the historic trap we are in, and the hope that mankind, which produced such courageous, noble, and clear-seeing spirits, will yet find its way to the light that was in them, and that burns for us.Seizing on an observation by Thucydides in his History of the Peloponnesian War that "it was the rise of Athens and the fear that this instilled in Sparta that made war inevitable" (or, in the translation by Richard Crawley, "The growth of the power of Athens, and the alarm which this inspired in Lacedaemon, made war inevitable"), Allison used the term to describe a tendency towards war when a rising power (such as Athens) challenges the status of a ruling power (such as Sparta).
+Allison expanded on this idea in his 2017 book Destined for War, in which he argued that "China and the US are currently on a collision course for war".
 Though Allison argues in Destined for War that war between a "ruling power" and "rising power" is not inevitable, war may be very difficult to avoid and requires extensive and intensive diplomatic attention and exertion in the case of a "Thucydides trap".